Propagation of chaos for the Landau equation with very soft and Coulomb potentials: Introduction

 Other results exist in the literature such as the Prodi-Serrin-type criteria \cite{AlonsoBaglandDesvillettes2024, ChernGualdani2022}.
 A uniqueness property for H-solutions (in the sense of Villani \cite{Villani1998}) without any integrability assumptions was proven by the author in \cite{Tabary2025}.
 However all these results rely on the \textit{H-theorem}: $f$ is supposed to be a weak solution (or H-solution) with the additional assumption that the formal a priori estimate on the entropy given by the Landau equation~\eqref{eq:landau} holds.
 We stress that such a H-theorem is not automatic for weak solutions, so checking that $f$ lies in the appropriate functional space would not be enough. \\

 \textbf{Behavior of functionals in the infinite dimension limit.} We detail what we consider both one of the most crucial and most original parts of this work: the extension of typical properties of the entropy and Fisher information to more general and higher-order functionals.
 As described in the previous paragraph, to claim uniqueness we need to recover some regularity or integrability of the limit $f_t$ of the empirical measures $\mu^N_t$.
 Because empirical measures enjoy virtually no regularity, we have little hope of getting good estimates directly from this limit.
 What is common in similar proofs of propagation of chaos \cite{FournierHauray2015,Salem2019,Salem2019a} is to recover estimates on the expectation $\mathbb{E}(\mathcal{F}(f_t))$ for some norm or regularity-quantifying functional $\mathcal{F}$, by using uniform-in-$N$ estimates on $\mathcal{F}(F^N_t)$.
+Indeed, if we can show the finiteness of $\mathbb{E}(\mathcal{F}(f_t))$, then we know that, almost surely, $\mathcal{F}(f_t)$ is finite.
+Provided that the functional $\mathcal{F}$ controls enough integrability, we can conclude that the limit solution $f_t$ to the Landau equation is unique.